What is Research Impact?

 SOAS is a signatory of the NCCPE’s Manifesto.
 We seek to inform and inspire, consult and collaborate with the public.
 We believe that embedding public engagement into research will be of long-term benefit in enhancing our impact culture.

 For some guidance on embedding public engagement into your research, please consult Public Engagement – advice for funding bid.

-Ways in which the Research Office can help:
+Ways in which the Impact Team in the Research Information and Strategy Unit can help:

 - General support and training to understand research impact and impact in REF 2021;

 - Support for the development and shortlisting of Impact Case Studies for REF 2021;

 - Consultation and advice on embedding impact into research proposals; proof-reading of Impact Summaries and Pathways to Impact sections of ESRC, AHRC and other grant applications;

 - Advice on capturing evidence of impact throughout the life-cycle of the research;